Edited by: Keri Stooksbury

 24. Portable Coffee Maker

-If you can’t live without your morning coffee, a portable coffee maker will quickly become one of your most important camping kit items.
+If you can’t live without your morning coffee, a camping coffee pot will quickly become one of your most important camping kit items.
 Cowboy coffee that involves simply boiling up water and beans is definitely not for everyone, but clever little cups that heat and brew on the go will give you superb-tasting coffee to enjoy in the great outdoors.

 You can choose from a drip or pour-over coffee cups that comes complete with clever heating elements to give you boiling hot coffee in a matter of minutes, or take the more traditional approach with a camping percolator that heats up on your stove.

 For solo expeditions, a 1- to 2-cup capacity will be enough, but for family groups, look for a 6-cup option (or similar) to save on washing up between cups.